Operation Araña: Criticism

 Since its start, the operation has been heavily criticised.
-Amnesty International, on their 2016-2017 report, mentioned the operation among the cases of unjustified restrictions of freedom of information, speech and assembly in relation with the recent reform of the Spanish Criminal Code and the 2015 Enforcement of Citizen Security Spanish Law.
+Amnesty International, on their 2016–2017 report, mentioned the operation among the cases of unjustified restrictions of freedom of information, speech and assembly in relation with the recent reform of the Spanish Criminal Code and the 2015 passing of the Organic Law on the Protection of Citizen Security (Ley Orgánica de protección de la seguridad ciudadana).

 In January 2017, Def Con Dos rap rock band member and spokesperson César Strawberry was sentenced to one year on prison because of a series of tweets related to ETA and GRAPO.
 In March 2017, a 21-year-old student was sentenced to one year of prison, due to a series of jokes about the assassination of francoist Prime minister Carrero Blanco.
 Both sentences generated criticism and raised a debate about freedom of speech and social media.